oskareo/105_SRE_Cloud_Computing_AWS/README.md

 -------------------------
 # So what does DevOps actually mean?
 (Aricle)

-- In a nutshell — DevOps is a culture that bridges the gap between development and IT operation teams
+- In a nutshell — DevOps/SRE is a culture that bridges the gap between development and IT operation teams.

 ## Docker?
 - virtualization platform to containerise your app

 - WHO USES it?
 Top companies like ING, Paypal, ADP, and Spotify

-- Continuous Integration Efficiency with Docker enables you to build a container image
+- CICD with Docker enables you to build a container image

 - BENEFITS?
 Separate non-dependent steps and run them in parallel